 The American Airlines AAdvantage frequent flyer program uses two different counting systems to reach elite status.
-First, there is the traditional miles flown (or butt in seat miles) the mileage accrued while flying in any class of service.
-Second is the less common mileage points based on the fare class paid.
-Points have class of service ...
+First, there is the traditional miles flown (or butt in seat miles) the mileage accrued while flying in any class of service. ...

 It's been a year since I met Ben and Fozz in San Francisco and said "somebody should do a podcast".
 Little did I know how quickly we would work on it and how much content we would produce.

 A few weeks and a few emails later we were in business.
 Almost 40 podcasts later we have talked, emailed, tweeted, and chatted with many of you.
-It has been a great experience filling in our collective knowledge, sharing and learning with you as we go along.
-We really appreciate all ...
+It has been a great experience filling ...